GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples/toyWorld.md

 The world has a few interesting tiles and properties ready from the start, e.g.:

+ * tree tiles that periodically spawn objects near them (apples, pears, pinecones, etc.) that the characters can eat or transport around,
  * a day/night cycle that darkens the screen in the evening,
- * a summer/winter cycle that periodically covers tiles in snow or
+ * a summer/winter cycle that periodically covers tiles in snow.
- * tree tiles that periodically spawn objects near them (apples, pears, pinecones, etc.) that the characters can eat or transport around.

 ### Character design
 `Characters` in Toy World are "a dynamic version of tiles" in that they can move in the environment independently from the grid.
 They follow the usual physics-based rules like collision with impassable objects (tiles and other characters that share an interval in their layers).

-A special class of a character is the `Avatar`.
+A special class of characters is the `Avatar`.
 In addition to movement, Avatars can interact with the environment (open doors, pickup objects, eat fruit, etc.).
-This is the entity in the Toy World core that your application's artificial brain can connect and send inputs to.
+This is the entity in the Toy World core that your application's artificial brain can connect to and send inputs to.
 This means that you can independently control any number of avatars in the world using any means you desire (a neural network-based learning system or e.g. a simple behavioral tree for lesser avatars).

 Each avatar not only accepts inputs based on which it behaves in the environment, but also produces a set of outputs.
 These are e.g.: